7x11x13/songs-to-youtube/README.md

 1. Make sure you have Python version 3.8+ installed
 2. Download the source code
 3. Install required Python modules with `python3 -m pip install -r requirements.txt`
-4. Run the program with `python3 main.py`
+4. Run the program with `python3 src/main.py`

 ## Notes
 - Before you upload any videos, you must sign in to a YouTube account (File > Settings > Add new user)
-- The language of your YouTube must be English
+- The language of your YouTube might need to be English
 - You can drag and drop songs on the main window to add them to the queue.
 The order in which they are uploaded goes from top to bottom
 - You can also drag and drop images onto a song's current album art to change it
-- You probably shouldn't change the output file extension from .mkv
+- Make sure the output file extension stays  as .mkv
 - The characters < and > will be replaced with fullwidth versions in titles and descriptions, as YouTube does not allow these symbols
+- Video titles and descriptions longer than YouTube allows will be truncated

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
 If no value exists for that key, it will not be replaced.
 To see the available keys, right click on an album or song and select "View metadata."